bloominstituteoftechnology/Sprint-Challenge--Testing/ANSWERS.md

 1. In Jest, what are the differences between beforeAll, afterAll, beforeEach, and afterEach?
 When do they run?
 What are they used for?
+- beforeAll: acts before any tests start to run
+- afterAll: acts after all tests have ran
+- beforeEach: acts before eash test is run
+- afterEach: acts after each test is ran

 1. What is the point of Test Driven Development?
 What do you personally think about this approach?

 1. What is a mock function?
 How do we use it to test a callback passed to a function?

 1. Mention three types of tests.

 1. What type of test performs database operations against a real server.